 Experience the grandeur of China on our Golden China Discovery Tour.
-You will enjoy touring some of China's most historically significant, picturesque and compelling cities.
-From the dynamic and influential capital city of Beijing, to the ancient city of Xi'an, you will be captivated by this tours diverse sights.
-Guilin, city of beautiful rivers and landscapes - captured elegantly by artists of the majestic Tang dynasty is also on this tour.
-Finish with an amazing Shanghai, "Pearl of the Orient" and Suzhou, a city of scenic gardens, canals and Chinese culture.
+You will enjoy touring some of China's most historically significant and picturesque cities.
+From the dynamic and influential capital city of Beijing to the ancient city of Xi'an, you will be captivated by this tour's diverse sights.
+You will visit Guilin, the city of beautiful rivers and landscapes elegantly captured-in-time by artists of the majestic Tang Dynasty.
+Last, but definitely not least you will end your adventure with an amazing tour of Shanghai, the "Pearl of the Orient" and Suzhou, a city of scenic gardens and canals rich with Chinese culture.

 China Tour Package